API Reference

 |---|---|---|

-| GET | /v1/discovery/mdns | List peers the local daemon has discovered via LAN mDNS browsing |
+| GET | /v1/discovery/mdns | List peers the local instance has discovered via LAN mDNS browsing |

 Returns a roster of peers with DID, endpoint, namespace, handle, capabilities (all from their TXT records), and last_seen timestamps.
 Used by spl fleet sync peers discover --method mdns.